mbernste/mbernste.github.io/_pages/about.md

   - /about.html
 ---

-I'm a Postdoctoral Fellow at the Morgridge Institute for Research in Madison, Wisconsin and conduct research in the area of biomedical data science.
-I research novel statistical and computational methods for mining large, publicly available genomics databases.
+I'm a Postdoctoral Fellow at the Morgridge Institute for Research with a background in computer science.
+I work in the area of computational biology and biomedical data science.
+More specifically, I research new computational and statistical methods for mining large, heterogeneous biomedical datasets.
+My goal is to develop new models, databases, and tools that will enable biomedical researchers to make better utilization of the massive genomic datasets that lie in the public domain.
+I use machine learning and statistical techniques extensively in my work.